What is a potential tropical cyclone?

 Tropical depression, tropical storm and hurricane are terms you hear every hurricane season, but the term "potential tropical cyclone" is a relatively new phrase with which you might not be very familiar.

-Introduced by the National Hurricane Center in 2017, a potential tropical cyclone permits the NHC to issue routine advisories on a system that has not yet developed into a tropical depression or tropical storm but brings a threat of 39-plus-mph winds to land within 48 hours.
+Introduced by the National Hurricane Center (NHC) in 2017, a potential tropical cyclone permits the NHC to issue routine advisories on a system that has not yet developed into a tropical depression or tropical storm but brings a threat of 39-plus-mph winds to land within 72 hours.

-This falls within the time window of posting Tropical Storm or Hurricane Watches and Hurricane Warnings, allowing the NHC to issue them with additional lead time and provide at-risk people with more advance notice of possible impacts and damages to their area.
+This allows the NHC to issue Tropical Storm or Hurricane Watches and Hurricane Warnings with additional lead time, providing at-risk people with more advance notice of potential impacts and damage in their area.

 HURRICANE, TROPICAL STORM WATCH VS. WARNING: WHY IT'S IMPORTANT TO KNOW THE DIFFERENCE